Differentiating Between Similar Terms.

 Reading Time: 3-4 minutes

 The history of modern acting saw the development of several branching schools of thought.
 They’re commonly referred to as methods, techniques and/or systems.
 For example, Constantin Stanislavski created the Stanislavski System.
 There is also his Method of Physical Action.
-There’s “The Method” (Lee Strasberg’s approach), Sanford Meisner‘s Technique, Ivana Chubbuck’s Technique and many more (of which most are named after their creators).
+There’s “The Method” (Lee Strasberg’s approach), Sanford Meisner‘s Technique, Ivana Chubbuck’s Technique and many more (of which most bear the name of their creators).

 Unravelling them can be difficult.
 To an actor who’s well-studied in one of them, the differences are significant.
 To an outsider, they might seem to be minor variations of the same basic set of ideas.
 After all, the words “system, method and technique” practically mean the same thing.
 Many dictionaries use one of the terms to define the other two!
 In spite of this, there’s some benefit to settling upon the difference between them.

 This is, by no means, an official set of definitions.
 It’s something I thought up one afternoon while working on my thesis and (quite annoyingly) the idea just wouldn’t go away.
-It’s a way of looking at a variety of acting practices in the hope that by outlining how they are organized, it might shed light on the taxonomy of actor training.
+It’s a way of looking at a variety of acting practices in the hope that by outlining their organisation, it might shed light on the taxonomy of actor training.
 (Note- a taxonomy is an arrangement of terms and categories.)

 To visualise a definition of “system, method and technique,” I’ll rely on the metaphoric image of a natural crystal formation.